wk34u/firefox-bookmark-export/README.md

                         machine's host name.
 This is useful when reading data from a copy of a 'places.sqlite' file taken from another machine.
+  --update              Update SQLite output database with the data from the
+                        specified 'places.sqlite' file.
+This is required if you want to insert (replace) data from a host that is already in the database.
   --from-sqlite SOURCE_DB
                         Name of a SQLite database, previously created by fbx.py, from which to get the list of bookmarks for